Sainte-Thérèse Island (St. Lawrence River): Heritage

-The island harbours Amerindian and European archaeological sites dating from the beginning of colonization.
+The island harbours Indigenous and European archaeological sites dating from the beginning of colonization.

 Several of the houses and buildings testifying to the occupation of the island are in ruins.
 A house built around 1913 by Noël Alias Durocher is still present and maintained by members of the Durocher family.

 Several lighthouses of different sizes are located around the island.